pgowdy1/WSU_Archive_Search_Tool/README.md

 1. **Python not found error**:
    - Make sure Python is installed correctly
    - Restart your computer
-   - Try running `python --version` in Command Prompt to verify installation
+   - Try running `python --version` in PowerShell to verify installation

 2. **Missing files error**:
    - Check that your XML files are in the `collections` folder
    - Make sure the folder name is spelled exactly as "collections"

 3. **API key issues**:
-   - Verify your OpenAI API key is correct
+   - Verify your OpenAI API key is set correctly:
+     ```powershell
+     $env:OPENAI_API_KEY
+     ```
+   - If nothing shows up, you need to set the environment variable again
    - Make sure you have sufficient credits in your OpenAI account

 4. **Memory errors**: